chriscamacho/gles2framework/README.md

 different on for example xorg or the pi (or even on the pi if using hdmi v's composite) and is a good example of why you should use scaled sizes!

+You will need to edit CMakeLists.txt so as to NOT compile the demos, you only need compile a static library

 ## Project structure